-5. Are the core requirements the same in all majors and colleges at Virginia Tech?
+6. Are the Curriculum for Liberal Education (CLE) requirements the same in all majors and colleges at Virginia Tech?

-No, there are differences among the colleges in how the University Core Curriculum is to be fulfilled.
-For example, some colleges and departments specify that certain core courses must be taken for particular majors.
-Some colleges also have additional "college core" requirements that go beyond the University Core Curriculum.
-Some basic information is provided in this booklet, but you should always consult with your advisor about the core requirements in your college or department when planning your program of study and before registering for courses.
+No, there are differences among the colleges in how the CLE is to be fulfilled.
+For example, some colleges and departments specify that certain CLE courses must be taken for particular majors.
+Some colleges also have additional requirements that go beyond the Curriculum for Liberal Education.
+Some basic information is provided in this Guide, but you should always consult with your advisor about the CLE requirements in your college or department when planning your program of study and before registering for courses.

-6. How do I choose among core courses?
+7. How do I choose among Curriculum for Liberal Education (CLE) courses?

-Some of your choices will depend upon your major; for instance, though all students take Freshman Writing in Area

-1, many colleges and departments require their students to take specific mathematics courses from those listed in Area 5.
-Some majors have several specific core requirements; others leave most of the choices up to you.
+Some of your choices will depend upon your major; for instance, though all students take Freshman Writing in Area 1, many colleges and departments require their students to take specific mathematics courses from those listed in Area 5.
+Some majors have several specific CLE requirements; others leave most of the choices up to you.
 Your academic advisor can help you to identify your options.

-7. Where do I go to obtain more information about the core requirements for my college or department?
+8. Where do I go to obtain more information about the Curriculum for Liberal Education (CLE) requirements for my college or department?